fenago/katacoda-scenarios/mastering-ethereum/ethereum-private-network/intro.md

 Welcome to your Lab Exercise!

-In this Lab we will learn about Ethereum protocol implementations.
+In this Lab we will create private Ethereum network.